TEDx Talk

 - American novelist and newspaper/magazine editor, Ed Howe, likes to go with the flow too

-We surely laughed at my particular woes with the vast amount of supportive (in my eyes) words I regularly received from one of the initial PAs, PB in particular, where we both were teasing my newly shaven head mere moments after I had woken from invasive (under statement) brain surgery in December 2012 (several weeks after second stroke struck and before immediate family had arrived to Kitty Kollect).
+We surely laughed at my particular woes with the vast amount of supportive (in my eyes) words I regularly received from one of the initial PAs, PB, in particular, where we both were teasing my newly-shaven head mere moments after I had woken from invasive (understatement) brain surgery in December 2012 (several weeks after the second stroke struck and before immediate family had arrived to Kitty kollect).
 Friends have actually laughed about the shaved skull's spot (+ hole) more than I had previously anticipated!
-Even the ones that didn't get to see it were having a laugh, sending myself messages about their laughter merely thinking about myself with a shaved head (still do, hey Mr Hew)!
+Even the ones that didn't get to see it were having a laugh, sending messages about their laughter merely thinking about how amusing I'd look with a shaved head!
 Always making people laugh - even when I'm petrified of death.
 Boom!

-Because of the short term memory loss that hit my mind in late 2012, friends would frequently receive messages from their Special K, repeating what I had already told/asked them (and had forgotten - what's new?!) or simply needing some of their renowned reassurance that I was still alive, that whatever happens I was to return to London one day, that they were my friend to the very end and that my work, in particular, were not angry at myself for having a first/second stroke (they were in fact, supportive and still are!).
-Given the severe short term memory loss (around 99% *no exaggeration* of my day was forgotten within seconds initially after Stroke 2), I was unaware that I had swapped notes with my exclusive Klubbers earlier, yet still had an urge to do so.
-Unsurprisingly, the sincere, supportive souls like Mother Duck, Nimbow, Jack Attack, KG, Schoey, Miss Great, Dan The Man, Sarah, Bea, Simon, Brent, Pimp, P-Loser (term of endearment), Loui H, Stephanie and Trees, for instance (+many more), have always entertained regular Chitty Chat Correspondence (that is lessening - hip hip hooray!
-Sorry fans!), soothing the confusion and anxiety post brain damage.
+Because of the short-term memory loss that hit my mind in late 2012, friends would frequently receive messages from their Special K, repeating what I had already told/asked them (and had forgotten - what's new?!) or simply needing some of their renowned reassurance that I was still alive, that whatever happens I was to return to London one day, that they were my friend to the very end and that my work, in particular, were not angry at their Aussie employee for having a first/second stroke (they were in fact, supportive and still are!).
+Given the severe short-term memory loss (around 99% *no exaggeration* of my day was forgotten within seconds initially after Stroke 2), I was unaware that I had swapped notes with my Klubbers earlier, yet still had an urge to do so.
+Unsurprisingly, the sincere, supportive souls like Mother Duck, Jack Attack, KTG, Dan the Man, Sarah, Simon, Brent, Aaron, Curt, Tim-Pimp, P-Loser (term of endearment),+ many more), have always entertained regular Chitty-Chat correspondence (that is lessening - hip hip hooray for them!), soothing the confusion and anxiety post brain damage.

 Here's to you!